 Students from the UH Middle East Studies program (MESP, formerly Arab Studies program) regularly travel abroad to study Arabic language and culture.
 MESP does not have a special arrangement with any single overseas program, but rather works with several Arabic study abroad institutes and academies.
 As such we recommend the following intensive summer study abroad programs for Arabic Language.
 We have an ongoing and growing relationship with each of these programs, and our recommendation of them is based on several factors, including past UH student participation and success, program instructional quality, location safety, and affordability.
 In many cases, these programs also offer partial scholarships to students who apply early to help with the cost of tuition.
 UH Arabic students can also receive Arabic credit upon successful completion of these programs.

-To apply, it is recommended that you choose 1 – 3 of the following programs based on your particular interest and browse their websites carefully.
-Regular admission deadlines for the summer are generally around March 15th, but sometimes they may be earlier than this, so be sure make yourself aware of all of the particular details for the any given program you choose.
-Interested students should be wary that coordinating between the MESP, the UH Learning Abroad office, and the study abroad program is their responsibility.
+To apply, it is recommended that you choose 1–3 of the following programs based on your particular interest and browse their websites carefully.
+Regular admission deadlines for the summer are generally around March 15th, but sometimes they may be earlier than this.
+Be sure make yourself aware of all of the particular details for the any given program you choose.
+Interested students should know that coordinating between the MESP, the UH Learning Abroad office, and the study abroad program is their responsibility.

 It is never too early to start planning your application.
-As you make preparations to apply, it is highly recommended that you contact either Michael Fares (email@example.com) or Emran El-Badawi (firstname.lastname@example.org) well in advance and schedule an advising session with one or both of us so that we can help you develop a competitive application and answer specific program questions you have.
+As you make preparations to apply, it is highly recommended that you contact either Michael Fares (firstname.lastname@example.org) or Emran El-Badawi (email@example.com) well in advance to schedule an advising session so we can help you develop a competitive application and answer specific program questions you have.

 Center For International Learning (CIL) – Muscat, Oman